codez-one/CZ.Azure.FileExchange/Readme.md

 #### Publish a stage

-To publish the stage the deploy script needs some more parameters:
+To publish a stage the deploy script needs some more parameters:

 ```powershell
 $token = Read-Host -MaskInput;